What Is an Open Statistics Page and Why You Should Have One?

 It's up to your discretion which information you like to share.
 The more information you share regularly, the more goodwill and trust you will build up.
 Typical examples include DAU (daily active users), revenue and earnings as well as visitor statistics.

 Avoid vanity metrics

 Vanity metrics are usually metrics which aren't presented correctly or are presented in the wrong context.
 Wikipedia defines them as the opposite of actionable metrics.

 Usually, the result of vanity metrics is making the numbers look better by accumulating instead of putting them into a time frame.
 A typical example is "absolute number of posts" instead of "number of posts per day".

-In some cases, vanity metrics can be actually useful, but that's rather an exception than a rule.
+In some cases, vanity metrics can actually be useful, but that's rather an exception than a rule.

 Sharing your statistics might feel strange at the beginning.
 Some might even say it's scary, but with transparency comes more accountability and trust.
 Young companies such as Buffer and NomadList are leading the way.
-You should consider following and sharing more data of your business and lay the foundation for becoming a truly data-driven company.
+You should consider following them and sharing more data of your business and lay the foundation for becoming a truly data-driven company.
 If you liked this article it would be awesome if you could share it on Twitter or Facebook 🙏️

 By the way, if you are still at the early stages and figuring out how to get started with a website that's not a problem at all.
 There are plenty of very good, easy, and cost-efficient options to get started with a website.
 A simple "landing page"-type marketed right can do miracles.
 One pretty decent option to get started quickly is a WordPress site hosted on SiteGround.
 The review linked gives you all the details you need to know before getting started.
 Don't forget to build an open statistics page too 💪️